biolink/biolink-model/docs/AnatomicalEntityToAnatomicalEntityOntogenicAssociation.md

-# Class: anatomical entity to anatomical entity ontogenic association
+# Type: anatomical entity to anatomical entity ontogenic association

 A relationship between two anatomical entities where the relationship is ontogenic, i.e the two entities are related by development.
 A number of different relationship types can be used to specify the precise nature of the relationship

 URI: [biolink:AnatomicalEntityToAnatomicalEntityOntogenicAssociation](https://w3id.org/biolink/vocab/AnatomicalEntityToAnatomicalEntityOntogenicAssociation)

 ![img](images/AnatomicalEntityToAnatomicalEntityOntogenicAssociation.png)